CHAPTER SEVEN

 Lu-shun thanked them all and was quite overcome with gratitude.

 He said: "I am beginning to see that Happiness can slip quickly away and out of our reach if we do not hold fast to it by right conduct, and that affliction will walk beside us in such a case.
-Once upon a time, it was my ambition to find that kind of wisdom which would give me power to destroy my enemy—who is now forgiven—but I realize that that sort of wisdom is foolishness, as it must inevitably destroy me instead, whilst my enemy may go free and prosper!
+Once upon a time, it was my ambition to find that kind of wisdom which would give me power to destroy my enemy—who is now forgiven—but I realise that that sort of wisdom is foolishness, as it must inevitably destroy me instead, whilst my enemy may go free and prosper!
 (Although now I should not mind even that.)
 It is better to feast on a crust of real Wisdom—which is Love than to choke at a gala-dinner of ignorant hatred."

 All the rest applauded Lu-shun, for this was the best thing he had said yet, and the eyes of the Sage twinkled kindly.